hovinh/hovinh.github.io/README.md

     ```
     - Open browser, e.g. Chrome, and enter *http://localhost:4000* to the address bar.

-    - You can try modify my page and refresh browser to see the changes take effect.
+    - You can try to modify my page and refresh browser to see the changes take effect.
 Thanks to *--inceremental* parameter, it usually takes 3 seconds to rebuild the page.

     > **NOTE**: The auto-generated site is located in *_site* directory.
 To add new content, it must not be inside this directory.
-If you add/remove a new page, you should 1) interrupt terminal, 2) delete *_site* directory, then 3) rerun terminal again.
+If you add/remove a new page, you should 1) interrupt terminal, 2) delete *_site* directory, then 3) rerun *jekyll serve --incremental* again.
+3. Have fun!
+    >**NOTE**: before commiting and pushing to Github, remember to remodify *Gemfile*.

 Please leave a star if you find this repo helpful.